microsoft/code-with-engineering-playbook/docs/agile-development/team-agreements/working-agreements.md

-# Sections of a working agreement
+# Sections of a Working Agreement

 A working agreement is a document, or a set of documents that describe how we work together as a team and what our expectations and principles are.